nuwank-swivel/swivel-portal/docs/project-brief.md

 ## Booking capacity enforcement

-1. Read `SeatConfig.default_seat_count` (from DB, with in-memory cache if needed).
+1. Read `SeatConfig.defaultSeatCount` (from DB, with in-memory cache if needed).
-2. Read DaySeatOverrides for the date; if present, use its seat_count; otherwise use the default from SeatConfig.
+2. Read DaySeatOverrides for the date; if present, use its seatCount; otherwise use the default from SeatConfig.
 3. Count active bookings for that date (exclude canceled bookings).
 4. If bookingsCount >= seatCount => return 409 Conflict.